mjmccans/docker-socket-proxy/README.md

 # mjmccans/docker-socket-proxy

-This is a reverse proxy for your Docker socket that allows you to control what Docker API endpoints can be accessed by docker clients such as Portainer, Diun and Watchtower.
+This is a reverse proxy for your Docker socket that allows you to control what Docker API endpoints can be accessed by Docker clients such as Portainer, Diun and Watchtower.

 Using a proxy is important from a security perspective because giving direct access to your Docker socket essentially means giving root access to your host, and also could allow undesired changes to your other Docker containers and Docker environment.

 ## Inner Workings

 This Docker image is based upon the official [Nginx Alpine](https://hub.docker.com/_/nginx) image with a small Python script that creates a nginx.conf file based upon environment labels you set when you run the image.
-By default certain read-only api commands are allowed (see below for more details), but you can adjust this to suit your needs.
-Where access to a certain API command has been revoked, an HTTP 403 Forbidden status is returned and there is an option that allows you to include additional details in the message (see below for more details).
+By default certain read-only API commands are allowed (see [below](#granted-by-default) for more details), but you can adjust to suit your needs.
+Where access to a certain API command has been revoked, an HTTP 403 Forbidden status is returned and there is an option that allows you to include additional details in the message (see [below](#log-files--return-messages) for more details).

 ## Security Warnings and Recommendations

-- Never expose this container's port to a public network as this would allow anyone to connect to port and issue allowed docker commands.
+- Never expose this container's port to a public network as this would allow anyone to connect to the port and issue allowed docker commands.
 This container is intended to only be exposed on the internal Docker network of the service that will use the proxy.
 - Only allow access to those API commands the service requires.
-One way to do this is to start with the default configuration, watch the logs (see below for more information), and only add those API commands that are necessary.
+One way to do this is to start with the default configuration, watch the logs (see below for more information), and then only add those API commands that are necessary for your use case.

 ## Usage